 |Edge Service data update||This API endpoint enables a Producer Application to publish the data to the Edge Node when it has an update to its service.||Location Service Producer App publishes the Location update of a user to the Edge Node.|

 |Edge Service list subscription||This API endpoint allows a Consumer Application to get the list of Producer Application services it has been availed of.||CDN Application can call this API to check if it has subscribed to Location and Transcoding services.|

 Edge Application APIs

 Edge Application APIs are implemented by the EAA.
 Edge Application APIs are important APIs for Edge application developers.
 EAA APIs are implemented as HTTPS REST.
-There are two types of use cases here.
+There are two types of use cases:

-- Porting of existing Public/Private Cloud application to the edge compute based on OpenNESS: This is the scenario where a customer wants to run existing apps in public cloud on OpenNESS edge without calling any APIs or changing code.
+- Porting an existing Public/Private Cloud application to the edge compute based on OpenNESS: This is a scenario where a customer wants to run existing apps in the public cloud on OpenNESS edge without calling any APIs or changing code.
 In this case, the only requirement is for an Application image (VM/Container) should be uploaded to the controller and provisioned on the Edge Node using OpenNESS Controller.
 In this case, the Application cannot call any EAA APIs and consume services on the edge compute.
-It just services the end-user traffic.
+It just services end-user traffic.

-- Native Edge compute Application calling EAA APIs: This is the scenario where a customer wants to develop Edge compute applications that take advantage of the Edge compute services resulting in more tactile application that responds to the changing user, network or resource scenarios.
+- Native Edge compute Application calling EAA APIs: This is a scenario where a customer wants to develop Edge compute applications that take advantage of Edge compute services resulting in a more tactile application that responds to the changing user, network, or resource scenarios.